Democratic Society Party: History

-On the 9 November 2007, Ahmet Türk and Aysel Tuğluk were replaced by Nurettin Demirtaş and Emine Ayna.
+On 9 November 2007, Ahmet Türk and Aysel Tuğluk were replaced by Nurettin Demirtaş and Emine Ayna.
 However, Nurettin Demirtaş was imprisoned the following month because of a fake health report that enabled him to avoid military service.
-In May 2008 Nurettin Demirtaş was forced to resign after being released from prison and conscripted into the Turkish Army.
+In May 2008, Nurettin Demirtaş was forced to resign after being released from prison and conscripted into the Turkish Army.
 Emine Ayna, MP for Mardin, was elected leader of the DTP in his place.
 Later in May, Ayna also became Chair of the DTP Parliamentary Group, when Ahmet Türk resigned.
 However, in July 2008 Ahmet Türk became, once again, chairman of the DTP.

 Peace process

 The AKP Government initiated a peace process in 2009 under the leadership of the Interior Minister Beşir Atalay.
 Despite the fact that the opposition parties of the Nationalist Movement Party (MHP) and the Republican People's Party (CHP) would raise concerns over the ethnic and national unity of the state, the Kurdistan Workers' Party (PKK) and the AKP carried on with the peace process.
 In October 2009, thirty-four PKK militants entered Turkey on the request of Abdullah Öcalan, the imprisoned leader of the PKK.
 They surrendered to the Turkish authorities as a sign for the PKK support of the Government plans for greater Kurdish rights.
 The group was welcomed by a crowd of PKK supporters and several DTP politicians.
 The DTP supported an amnesty for the PKK militants and Ahmet Türk also reckoned that the PKK was in favor of peace and not war.
 The Turkish government was not pleased with the celebrated welcome, the PKK militants received and detained over 400 high ranking DTP politicians.
-Following a deadly attack on Turkish soldiers by PKK militants on the 7 December 2009, the peace process was over.
+Following a deadly attack on Turkish soldiers by PKK militants on 7 December 2009, the peace process was over.